 - Determine where to look for high-quality data.

 - Sort the data into categories.

 Begin small.
 Don’t try to keep track of everything.
-Simply concentrate on gathering and analyzing the facts that will help you resolve your business’s difficulties.
+Simply concentrate on gathering and analysing the facts that will help you resolve your business’s difficulties.

 2. Improve your data fluency